eromatiya/squareup/README.md

 ## URL Query Parameters

 You can also pass a query by using the `q` parameter.
-Your default search engine will be used.
+The default search engine will be used.

 + `manilarome.github.io/squareup?q=how to build a nuclear reactor at home`
-+ `manilarome.github.io/squareup?q=how to download more RAM in google play store`
++ `127.0.0.1?q=how to download more RAM in google play store`
 + `file:///PATH/TO/squareup/index.html?q=how to restore system32`

 ## Settings and Customization